wduquette/joe/lib/src/main/java/com/wjduquette/joe/nero/parser/grammar.md

 conventions and enhancements.
 Eventually this should go in an appendix of the JUG.

+**NOTE:** This grammar is no longer accurate with the change to `IndexedAtoms` and `NamedAtoms`.
+See the overall Joe grammar for the current Nero grammar.

 Comments begin with `//`, as in Joe.

 ## Grammar v3:  Datalog with negation and constraints